Tridib2510/Anime-notifier/README.md

- Anime-notifier is a chrome extension that tells us which anime has released to today.
+ Anime-notifier is a chrome extension that tells us which anime has released today.
- Don't miss any episodes with Animem-notifier
+ Don't miss any episodes with Anime-notifier